topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ## 7.4 Metal Touch Sensor Module
 ---
-This example program demonstrates how the TOPST VCP-G board controls touch sensor and an LED on the breadboard.
+This example program demonstrates how the VCP-G board controls touch sensor and an LED on the breadboard.
 The metal touch sensor module (KY-036) is a versatile analog/digital sensor designed to detect touch on metal surfaces or human skin.
-This module uses a transistor to sense changes in electrical conductivity when touched, and it outputs both digital and analog signals for interaction with VCP-G board.
+This module uses a transistor to sense changes in electrical conductivity when touched, and it outputs both digital and analog signals for interaction with VCP-G.
 When a touch is detected, the module outputs relevant digital/analog values to the serial monitor.
 You can also control an LED based on the touch status.

 **Note:** Metal Touch Sensor Module (KY-036) has a built-in potentiometer for adjusting sensitivity.
 You can turn this potentiometer to increase or decrease the sensitivity.